Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-bAyZfwp-yyI.md

 ### Transcript

-> well fixing the ai pathing for the crab also make the bean non-derpy unfortunately yes the that is that is like the main issue with why we can't add the big crab enemy it's because of the ai pathing so uh yeah
+> well fixing the ai pathing for the crab also make the bean non-derpy unfortunately yes the that is that is like the main issue with why we can't add the big crab enemy it's because of the ai pathing so, yeah